trothr/blog/Richard/2020/20200302-business-trip.md

 ## Carolyn and Frank

-I drove from Somerset up to Demarest.
+After my time with the business partner, I drove from Somerset up to Demarest to have dinner with Carolyn and Frank.
 It's amazing how accurate the navigator app is.
 It kept guessing I'd arrive at 7:15 and that's exactly when I got there.
+Memories in this house from my childhood.
+Diane and I stayed with them at length one summer.

+In those days, Uncle Frank found his old Heathkit W5M amplifier and FM-3A tuner and gave them to me.
+I tinkered with them; had a blast!

+Back to current time.
 I had a great visit with Carolyn and Frank.
 (For those who don't know, Carolyn is my mom's sister.)
 I almost wonder if the whole trip was just a God thing for me to get to see them.
 Aunt Carolyn expressed that she hopes they'll see more of me in coming months.
 (My official territory now covers the area, so that's likely.)

-Going back to the hotel, better part of an hour,
+Going back to the hotel took the better part of an hour.
 I started to zone out.
 Needed some tunes!
-So I brought up the music player.
+So I brought up the Android music player.
 This meant I had to listen to some songs that I had been putting off.
 In particular, Knees to the Earth was still there.
 It did not kill me.
 I made it through the song.

+This is one of my favorite songs.
+It's deep.
+It's worship.
+But significantly, I had played it for Marilyn while she was in ICU and hoped to tell her, "I played this for you while you were in the ICU.", when she recovered.

 Music affects me.
 Why?
 I don't know.
 Does it affect other people?
 Diane said music affects Chelle.
-I didn't know, but probably should have recognized that.
+I did not know that, but probably should have recognized it.
 I was struggling before (with respect to music), but now with the hole in my heart ...
 I just don't know.
-So it was GOOD taht I was able to listen to these tracks without collapsing into tears.
+So it was GOOD that I was able to listen to these tracks without collapsing into tears.

 2020-03-02 Tuesday